signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 When all definitions of a property are read only (no writable appears in the family), this property is either:
   - Nullable... and it keeps its default null value forever.
 This is _stupid_.
   - Not nullable... and it keeps its initial value forever.
-This seems _stupid_ for basic types but it is not for collections, IPoco or because of their mutability.
+This seems _stupid_ for basic types but it is not for collections, IPoco or because of their mutability, except for the array where it also seems _stupid_ since an empty array is empty forever.
-The _stupid_ aspect is if we consider a given final System with a set of types.
+The _stupid_ aspect is if we consider a given final System with a set of concrete, final types.
 But if we consider those read only definitions from where they are designed, then they appear as "extension points" that may be supported or not.
 If we take this point of view, there is no reason to forbid these properties to exist.

 ## PocoConverter